Dirty-Craft/telemine-bukkit/README.md

 [Issues](https://github.com/Dirty-Craft/telemine/issues).

 ## Fabric version
-This project is a fabric to paper port of https://github.com/Dirty-Craft/telemine.
+This project is a fabric to bukkit port of https://github.com/Dirty-Craft/telemine.